What is auto theft?

 How does auto theft affect me?

+As vehicles are stolen, insurance companies must often cover the cost.
 High insurance claim totals result in higher insurance rates for you because most insurance companies base their rates on overall loss.
-Also, some insurance providers do use the risk of auto theft as a factor when calculating your insurance policy rate and may provide discounts for anti-theft protection devices.
+Also, some insurance providers use the risk of auto theft as a factor when calculating your insurance policy rate and may provide discounts for anti-theft protection devices.

 What should I do if my car is stolen?